 When I got the opportunity to teach Sociology here at North, I jumped at it.
 I really believe that the sociological imagination offers some of the most innovative ways to understand the world around us.
 I am passionate about this subject to the point where I started a blog called the Mad Sociologist Blog.
 It is now one of the top fifty sociology blogs on the internet.

 I’m also a writer, though I haven’t published anything lately, I do have two published novels to my name.
 The first was called Stone is not Forever and the second is The Revelation of Herman Smiley.
 Unfortunately, these books are now out of print, but they had a good run.
 If you are interested I can loan you one of my copies.
-I’m currently working on some new manuscripts, but life is pretty busy and the going is slow.
+I’m currently working on some new manuscripts, but life is pretty busy and the writing is slow.

 I’m also an artist.
 I work in pencil, pen and charcoal as well as oil paints.
 I’m mostly self taught.
-I’ve been away from the easel for a while, but hope to get back into the arts this soon.
+I’ve been away from the easel for a while, but hope to get back into the arts soon.

-On top of all that, I’ve been married to the same wonderful woman, Jennifer Andoscia, for over fourteen years now.
+On top of all that, I’ve been married to the same wonderful woman, Jennifer Andoscia, for over fifteen years now.
 She is a behavior analyst and owner of ABA Results in Fort Myers.
 My son, Tekoa, is a former Red Knight.
 Some of you might know him.
-My daughter is an incoming freshman here at North, but has been working with North’s marching band and indoor percussion team since middle school.
-I’m also the father of four dogs, an English Mastiff named Newton, an American Mastiff named McKinley, a long-haired Chihuahua named Everest and blind, deaf, albino Doberman named Falcor and a Golden Retriever named Aberdeen.
+My daughter is a freshman here at North, but has been working with North’s marching band and indoor percussion team since middle school.
+I’m also the father of five dogs, an English Mastiff named Newton, an American Mastiff named McKinley, a long-haired Chihuahua named Everest, blind, deaf, albino Doberman named Falcor and a Golden Retriever named Aberdeen.
 I also have three tortoises, a Russian named Tort, a one-eyed Gopher Tortoise named Wink and an African Spur Thigh named Efe.